-See the Slideshow
+See the Arrangements

 At Avant Garden, the Todd Fiscus–owned flower boutique in Dallas, blooms like these bi-color "Peppermint" hydrangeas can be purchased by the stem or in arrangements that vary from simple to extravagant.
-Photography by Claire McCormack
+Photo by Claire McCormack

-More from Schultz's Bee Cottage
+See more from Frances Schultz's Bee Cottage.

 Learn how to make this arrangement with step-by-step instructions from Ludwig.